Skip to main content Skip to complementary content

 Permission details

-If the roles for app sharing don't match your needs, consider making the user a space member.
-There are more roles available for space members.
+If the sharing roles don't meet your needs, consider making the user a space member.
+More roles are available for space members.

-You manage shared app users in the members section of the space.
-Shared app users are not space members, but have access to one or more apps in the space.
+You manage shared application users in the Members section of the space.
+Shared application users are not space members, but have access to one or more applications in the space.

-You can have access to an app in three different ways:
+You can access an application in three ways:

 • as a member of the space

-• as a user with whom the app has been shared
+• as a user with whom the application has been shared

-• as part of a group with which the app has been shared
+• as part of a group with which the application has been shared

-Normally, you don't want a user to have access to an app in several different ways, but the options offer flexibility and simplify management.
+Normally, you don't want a user to have access to an application in several different ways.
+However, these options offer flexibility and simplify management.

-A shared app user can open the space with the shared apps, but will only see the shared apps, not all apps in the space.
-The user can also view the space details, but not the members section.
+A shared application user can open the space and see only the shared applications, not all applications in the space.
+They can also view the space details, but not the members section.

 Opening the members list